Does music help you fall asleep?

-Problems falling asleep are among the most common sleep disorders and can usually be traced back to stress and a lack of relaxation.
-Soothing music or gentle meditations are considered effective remedies for stress-related difficulties falling asleep.
-Find out here how music can really help you fall asleep and how certain sounds can positively influence your sleep.
+Trouble falling asleep is one of the most common sleep disorders and can usually be traced back to stress and a lack of relaxation.
+Soothing music or gentle meditation are considered effective remedies for stress-related difficulties falling asleep.
+You can find out here how music really helps you fall asleep and how certain sounds can have a positive effect on sleep.

 - Hearing during sleep